KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Input.md

 # Input

-This article describes the KeyboardKit input set model and how to use it.
+This article describes the KeyboardKit input set engine and how to use it.

 In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard``.
-You can also use them to create custom keyboards, but you don't have to.
+You can also use them to create custom keyboards, although you don't have to.

 An ``InputSet`` defines the input keys on a keyboard, while a ``KeyboardLayout`` defines the full set of actions on a keyboard, as well as their heights, sizes etc. This means that you can use many different input sets with a single keyboard layout.